metrumresearchgroup/review/README.md

 | script/data-prep.R     |                           | 15   | 15    | 15   | 15    | John Smith     | 2025-01-06 11:30:00 |
 | script/model-fitting.R |                           | 26   | 26    | 25   | 25    | Alice Johnson  | 2025-01-06 14:00:00 |
 | script/visualize.R     |                           | 20   | 20    | 20   | 20    | Bob Miller     | 2025-01-06 13:00:00 |

+> **Note**: Columns such as `origin`, `revo`, and `heado` may be blank depending on whether the file has an origin and if revisions are redundant.
+The actual output depends on the current log and repository state.

 ---